chrisprusinowski/profile/_pages/cv.md

 **ConstructConnect, Canandaigua, NY (remote)**
 *Senior Financial Analyst*
 September 2021 - Present
-- Designed and administered new compensation plans for 6 key go-to-market functions.
+- Design and administer new compensation plans for 6 key go-to-market functions.
-- Led remodeling of renewal pricing strategy for over $200m ARR across several lines of business.
+- Lead remodeling of renewal pricing strategy for over $200m ARR across several lines of business.
-- Developed new data pipelines for reporting on nearly 70k annual business transactions.
+- Develop new data pipelines for reporting on nearly 70k annual business transactions.
-- Created and maintained in-house proposal tool to process over $25m of new business per year.
+- Create and maintain in-house proposal tool to process over $25m of new business per year.
-- Served as primary point of contact for executive team on all go-to-market analytics and strategic initiatives.
+- Serve as primary point of contact for executive team on all go-to-market analytics and strategic initiatives.

 *Financial Analyst*
 - Redeveloped pricing structure of flagship product to increase new average contract value over 10% in 6 months.